Showing posts with label me. Show all posts

 Ethan!
 I've told you millions of times to stop banging and slamming my door.
 I shouted as I walked or rather galloped towards my bedroom.

 But mom, I didn't do anything, countered Ethan.
-The teacher and I tried to open the door.
-We used keys, screw drivers, credit card (expired) to try to open the jammed door.
+D2 and I tried to open the door.
+We used keys, screw drivers and a credit card (expired) to try to open the jammed door.
 Nothing.
 Okay.
 Think.
 I asked one of the maids to get the ladder so I can climb by the window and try to pry it open- bad idea as the French window is barrel bolted.
 No harm trying.

 It is good that my house is a split-level type and my bedroom is just about 8 steps elevated from the ground.
 As I climbed the ladder, the three maids and daughter #2 were all gawking at me.
 Right.
 You might ask why daughter #2 did not climb the ladder herself.
 She was all dressed up and was about to leave when the incident happened.
 I can't let her dirty her clothes.